CSUBioGroup/MCMG-main/README.md

 ## Usage

-The MCMG framework consists of three stages that should be run in sequence:
+The MSCMG framework consists of three stages that should be run in sequence:

 ### 1. Pretraining Stage